 ecosystem - group of living organisms interacting with their physical environment hemisphere - Half of a sphere or ball.
 People use the word to describe one half of the earth e.g. southern hemisphere, northern hemisphere.
-Latitude - lines which go around the earth east to west Longitude - lines which go around the earth north to south organism - an individual animal, plant or single-celled life form such as bacteria of fungus.

 Equator - an imaginary line on the middle of the Earth at an equal distance from the North and South Poles and dividing the Northern and Southern Hemispheres.